Huzaifa-Imran/binaryTreeCreator/README.md

 # binaryTreeCreator
-Automatically creates a binary tree, BST or Expression Tree with the given strings.
+Automatically creates a Binary Tree, BST, Huffman Tree or Expression Tree with the given strings.

-Input the strings with each character spearated by spaces.

 Make sure you have Python compiler installed on your computer and added to PATH.